 Type 316

 Type 316 (S31600) lashing wire provides the best corrosion resistance in coastal areas.
 This modified 18-10 stainless steel alloy contains 2.5% molybdenum.
 Type 316 boasts good corrosion resistance against most chemicals, including sulfides and chlorides.
-When salt spray hits other grades, it causes pinhole corrosion and pitting.
+In other grades, salt spray causes pinhole corrosion and pitting.
 Type 316 stainless resists these reactions.

 Type 316 has a tensile strength ranging from 95k to 125k psi, and its average break load is 145 pounds.
 Each 1,200-foot coil weighs 6.5 pounds.